mark-hahn/basecamp/README.md

 - create_message
 - create_comment

-The rest of the commands are expected to also work as the command table is translated directly from the API docs.
+The rest of the commands are expected to work.
+A command table was translated directly from the API docs and the commands that have been verified to work use that table.

 *TODO* ...

-- Complete the command table
 - Tests
 - Add coding examples to this readme
 - Convenience functions for common commands